Michael Krausz

-Michael Krausz (born 1942) was a Swiss-born American philosopher as well as an artist and orchestral conductor.
-His philosophical works focus on the theory of interpretation, theory of knowledge, philosophy of science, philosophy of history, and philosophy of art and music.
-Krausz was Milton C. Nahm Professor of Philosophy at Bryn Mawr College, and he teaches Aesthetics at the Curtis Institute of Music.
-He has taught at University of Toronto and has been visiting professor at American University, Georgetown University, Oxford University, Hebrew University of Jerusalem, American University in Cairo, University of Nairobi, Indian Institute of Advanced Study, and University of Ulm, among others.
-Krausz was the co-founder (with Joseph Margolis) and former Chair of the fourteen-institution Greater Philadelphia Philosophy Consortium.
+Michael Krausz (September 13, 1942 – May 27, 2025) was a Swiss-born American philosopher as well as an artist and orchestral conductor.
+His philosophical works focused on the theory of interpretation, theory of knowledge, philosophy of science, philosophy of history, and philosophy of art and music.
+Krausz was Milton C. Nahm Professor of Philosophy at Bryn Mawr College, and he taught Aesthetics at the Curtis Institute of Music.
+He taught at the University of Toronto and was a visiting professor at American University, Georgetown University, Oxford University, Hebrew University of Jerusalem, American University in Cairo, University of Nairobi, Indian Institute of Advanced Study, and University of Ulm, among others.
+Krausz was the co-founder (with Joseph Margolis) and Chair of the fourteen-institution Greater Philadelphia Philosophy Consortium.

 Biography

-Krausz was a son of musician and artist Laszlo Krausz (1903–1979) and pianist and composer Susan Krausz (1914–2008), and he was husband of artist Constance Costigan.
+Born on September 13, 1942, Krausz was a son of musician and artist Laszlo Krausz (1903–1979) and pianist and composer Susan Krausz (1914–2008), and he was the husband of artist Constance Costigan.

 Krausz earned a PhD from University of Toronto, including post-graduate work at Linacre College, Oxford University.
 He was a Special Student at the London School of Economics, and holds a BA from Rutgers University and an MA from Indiana University.
-His notable teachers include Sir Isaiah Berlin, William Dray, Patrick Gardiner, Rom Harré, Sir Karl Popper, and John Oulton Wisdom.
-He has also been influenced by R.G.
+His notable teachers included Sir Isaiah Berlin, William Dray, Patrick Gardiner, Rom Harré, Sir Karl Popper, and John Oulton Wisdom.
+He was also influenced by R.G.
 Collingwood, Joseph Margolis and Bimal Krishna Matilal.

-Krausz currently serves as series editor for a number of publications, including Brill Publishers Series in Philosophy of History and Culture, Rowman and Littlefield Publishers Series on Philosophy and the Global Context, Rodopi Publishers Series on Interpretation and Translation, and Penn State University Press Series of the Greater Philadelphia Philosophy Consortium.
+Krausz served as series editor for a number of publications, including Brill Publishers Series in Philosophy of History and Culture, Rowman and Littlefield Publishers Series on Philosophy and the Global Context, Rodopi Publishers Series on Interpretation and Translation, and Penn State University Press Series of the Greater Philadelphia Philosophy Consortium.
+He died on May 27, 2025, at the age of 82, at his home in Lewes, Delaware, after a long illness.